JordanRayne/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session2.md

 ## Summary of learning
 Computer architecture is about how a computer is buit and also how the parts work together.
+Computers use only 1s and 0s this is called bianary.Boolean logic like AnD,OR,NOT helps the computer do calculations and run its programs.
+Logic gates are the small circuits that use binary and Boolean rules to make a computer work